Print_Header

 System Design

-From the component standpoint, the primary difference between the CARB and the EPA versions involves whether or not to capture vapors generated during refueling through the pump nozzle.
-CARB (at least until 2020) requires it.
-EPA doesn’t, but accepts certain CARB systems as meeting EPA requirements.
-Vented fills (with sealed caps) offer builders a way to comply with both.
-Such systems involve two independent vent lines.
-A high volume vent line is directed to a vented fill where refueling vapors are delivered to the pump.
-After refueling, a cap on the fill seals both the line and the fill pipe from the atmosphere.
+In the automotive world the primary difference between CARB and the EPA versions involves whether or not to capture vapors generated during refueling through the pump nozzle or on-board.
+CARB has implemented Stage II vapor recover (at the pump nozzle) for automotive and if implemented for marine would impact the fuel fill and cap designs.
+As a precautionary measure, ABYC is recommending that fuel cap tethers not interfere with a CARB style fuel pump nozzle.
+A CARB system involves two independent vent lines.
+A high volume vent line is directed to a vented fill where refueling vapors are delivered to the pump nozzle.
+After refueling, a cap on the fill seals both the vent line and the fill pipe from the atmosphere.
 A second low volume line then channels vapor and make up air through a canister.
-Pressure relief systems work the same way but without the canister.
+Pressure relief systems can work the same way but without the canister.
+For automobiles the EPA requires 100% of the cars to provide on-board vapor recovery and active purge.
+These systems vent through the canister during refueling.

 • Carbon Canisters